Parents Start Here

 The first thing I want you do is take a deep breath.
 Being a parent is hard.
 You are doing an incredible job.

-Now, let's help you organize your thoughts, get to know your child better, and make a plan to get the support and services you both need to be successful.
+Now, let's help you organize your thoughts, get to know your child better, and make a plan to get the support and

 Step 2: Take the Learning Strengths Inventory